 Most vendors sell GHK-Cu in 50mg vials for $50 to $65.
 Everest sells a 100mg vial for $49.99, currently on sale for $39.99.
 With code BRAINFLOW for 10% off on top of that, you’re looking at roughly $0.36/mg.
 That’s the lowest cost per milligram I’ve found from any vendor with real, published third-party testing.

 Their site is also one of the more well-designed peptide websites I’ve come across.
 Clean layout, fast loading, easy to find products, and the COA database is right in the main navigation.
-Most peptide vendor sites look like they were built in 2011 and never updated.
-Everest actually feels like a real e-commerce experience.
 Shipping runs about 2-4 business days.
 Free shipping at $150.
 Orders ship within 24 hours with tracking.
 For research use only.

 - GHK-Cu 100mg: $49.99 (on sale $39.99)